zilliuscon/zilliuscon/README.md

-# ✨ZellieOwO✨
+## ✨ZellieOwO✨
+### **`(they/them)`**

-**`Aspiring Developer & Video Editor (they/them)`**
+**`Aspiring Developer & Professional Video Editor`**

-I'm a student currently privately working on learning Discord.py & studying Web Development.
-I also work on content creation on the YouTube channel "[ZellieOwO](https://youtube.com/c/ZellieOwO)" and am an active developer of the Discord bot Gilbot.
+Hello, my name's Zel.
+I own the youtube channel "[ZellieOwO](https://youtube.com/channel/ZellieOwO/)" & upload active devlogs on "[ZelDev](https://www.youtube.com/channel/@ZelDeveloper)".
+All programs I make are streamed live on twitch, unless it's risky for stuff like leaking private information.
+Currently working on a discord bot to automatically moderate my discord server so i can release a server to the public.

+please check Ko-fi updates/ZelDev community channel for monthly updates on what has been worked on.

-Contact me on discord @ zellieowo
+Contact me on discord @ `zellieowo`

 Contact me at my email @ [zelliesbuisnessemail@gmail.com](https://gmail.com/)

-# Support 🎥

-Commission me for videos [here](https://www.fiverr.com/zellieowo/edit-a-video-for-you)

 # Languages & Skills 🛠